-President Trump to discuss MS-13 gang violence on Long Island
+President Trump discusses MS-13 gang violence on Long Island

-BETHPAGE, N.Y. — President Donald Trump is expected to hold a round table discussion Wednesday afternoon on Long Island to discuss immigration and his plans to put an end to MS-13 gang violence.
+BETHPAGE, N.Y. — President Donald Trump is holding a round table discussion Wednesday afternoon on Long Island to discuss immigration and his plans to put an end to MS-13 gang violence.

 The MS-13 gang has brought fear to the streets on Long Island.